Query Performance Prediction using Relevance Judgments Generated by Large Language Models: Method

 \subsubsection{\Acf{PEFT}}

 To further improve an \ac{LLM}'s effectiveness in generating relevance judgments, we use human-labeled relevance judgments to train an \ac{LLM} with an effective \ac{PEFT} method, QLoRA~\citep{dettmers2023qlora}.
 Specifically, we first quantize an \ac{LLM} model to 4-bit, add learnable low-rank adapters to each network layer of the \ac{LLM}, and then optimize low-rank adapters.
-Formally, given the query $q$ and an item $d_i$ in the ranked list $L$, we optimize the \ac{LLM} to generate the human-labeled relevance value $r_i$ for the item $d_i$.
-See Section~\ref{sec:setup} for more details.
+Formally, given the query $q$ and an item $d_i$ in the ranked list $L$, we optimize the \ac{LLM} to generate the human-labeled relevance value $r_i$ for the item $d_i$:

+where $\theta_{LoRA}$ stands for learnable low-rank adapters added to the \ac{LLM}; $M$ is the number of training examples.
+See Section~\ref{implementation} for more details.

-\subsection{Predicting \ac{IR} evaluation measures}
+\subsection{Predicting IR evaluation measures}